 Lastly, we come to the final part of the Bill of Lading – your actual signature (and that of the driver).
 Signatures are required at both pickup and delivery, and they are your acknowledgement that you read the Bill of Lading and understand its contents and that you agree with them.
 If you don’t agree with what’s on the Bill of Lading, don’t sign it.
 Don’t sign if you have questions, don’t sign if you don’t do an inspection, because once you do it’s binding.
 You want to make sure you fully understand what the Bill of Lading is telling you before signing, and realize that once you do that’s your authorization for the carrier to load your vehicle and begin the transportation process.
 Until you sign, your vehicle will not be loaded onto the carrier’s truck.

 If you have questions or concerns about the content in this article, feel free to call us directly at 800-930-7417 to speak to one of our live auto transport agents, who can explain in greater detail the information presented in this or any article you encounter on our website.
-If you need auto transport quotes, fill out our free online form to get a free, instant quote right away.
-If you would prefer a more human approach, give us a call to speak to a live agent and get a quote over the phone.
-The process is simple and the quotes are completely free for you regardless of whether you fill out the form yourself or call us up and give us the information over the phone.
+If you need auto transport quotes, fill out our free online form and you will get ten different quotes e-mailed to you within the hour from reputable and reliable transportation companies.
+If you would prefer a more human approach, give us a call to speak to a live agent and get your ten free quotes e-mailed to you within the hour.
+The process is simple and all the quotes are completely free for you regardless of whether you fill out the form yourself or call us up and give us the information over the phone.